infotext:

 Direct copy

-From time to time the recorded music market, which is often accused of being monotonous, has real surprises in store.
-Sometimes pleasant, sometimes with a bit of a strange aftertaste.
+Sometimes the recording market, which is often criticized as monotonous, has real surprises in store.
+Sometimes pleasant, sometimes with a somewhat strange aftertaste.
 Same here.
-Irina Emeliantseva has dedicated a complete CD to the Russian Nikolaj Roslavez.
-Basically commendable if a disc hadn't been released twelve years ago whose program is absolutely identical to Emeliantseva's: the same pieces in the same order.
-This can of course be coincidence, because the works are presented in the chronological order in which they were written, the sonatas nos.
-1, 2 and 5 recorded here are the only ones that have survived, and much more than the total of almost 75 minutes on this CD is from Roslavez' Piano music has not yet been published.
-Nevertheless, such a direct copy should probably have been avoided.
+Irina Emeliantseva has dedicated an entire CD to the Russian Nikolai Roslavets.
+Basically, it would be commendable if a disc hadn't been released twelve years ago whose program is absolutely identical to Emeliantseva's: the same pieces in the same order.
+Of course, this could be a coincidence, because the works are presented in the chronological order in which they were created; Sonatas Nos.
+1, 2 and 5 recorded here are the only ones that have survived, and much more than the total of almost 75 minutes on this CD is by Roslawets'.
+Piano music has not yet been published.
+However, such a direct copy should probably have been avoided.

 The original was provided by none other than Marc-André Hamelin.